raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 - Small memory footprint
 - Capability-based security
   - The Stak Scheme interpreter does not support any external APIs (e.g. against operating systems) by default.
-  - To enable such APIs for I/O, file systems, etc., they must be enabled when the interpreter's virtual machine (VM) is initialized.
+  - To enable such APIs for I/O, file systems, etc., you need to enable them on initialization of the interpreter's virtual machines.
 - I wrote

 ## Embedding Scheme scripts in a Rust program